MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVRule.md

 Accept wildcard characters: False
 ```
 ### -LocalPorts
-Updates the LocalPorts avlue for the matching Hyper-V firewall rules.
+Updates the LocalPorts value for the matching Hyper-V firewall rules.

 This parameter specifies that network packets with matching IP local port numbers match this rule.
 The acceptable values are:
 - Port range: 0-65535